History

 • In 2013 Synod Carman agreed to appoint a fifth full-time professor.
 In its forty-five year history, the Seminary faculty grew from three to five full-time professors and several adjunct lecturers.

 • In its 50 year history so far, CRTS has conferred the M.Div. degree on over 100 graduates, most of whom have become pastors.
 Over 20% of these graduates have gone on to some further postgraduate education.
-These facts show that under God's blessing, CRTS continues to meet its goal of high calibre pastoral training.
+These facts show that under God's blessing, CRTS continues to meet its goal of high caliber pastoral training.

 For a more detailed account of the history of CRTS, including pictures, please see the content in this pdf